logoltip/auto-service-app/README.md

  - The salary of a mechanic is calculated as 40% of the cost of the work he worked on.
  - When calculating and paying the salary of a mechanic, the status of the work is updated to "PAID OUT".
  - When changing the status of an order to "COMPLETE SUCCESSFULLY" or "COMPLETE UNSUCCESSFULLY", the completion date is set to the current date.
- - The diagnostic service is free if the car owner agrees to the repair, and costs 500 UAH if the car owner refuses.# cinema-app
+ - The diagnostic service is free if the car owner agrees to the repair, and costs 500 UAH if the car owner refuses.